Know How to Buy Used Car From Private Owner

 - Step 6: Inquire about the warranty of the car

-It may so happen that the car which is to be bought is less than 5 years old.
+It may happen that the car which is to be bought is less than 5 years old.
 In such cases, a person who knows well how to buy a used car from a private owner will contact the manufacturer or dealer of the car from whom it was originally bought and enquire about its warranty.
 He can find out if the warranty of the car is still available or not and if not, he can get information about how the car lost its warranty.
-When one buys a second-hand car, it’s his duty to do complete research on the car and then only proceed with the deal.
+When one buys a second-hand car, it’s one’s own duty to do complete research on the car and then only proceed with the deal.

 - Step 7: Request for a test drive of the car